 Unstoppable Rage: The final episode, again.
 Fakir gets attacked by the leader of the Book Men, and Autor fends off his attacker using only a book and his bare hands.
 Did I mention the other guy has an axe?
 Yeah.

-Femio is a character that only shows up for one episode as a victim for Kraehe, but if you've seen the series, you'll remember him.
+Femio only shows up in Akt 17, but if you've seen the series, you'll remember him.
 With curly purple locks and a fondness for French (despite having distinctly Spanish accoutrements), he runs around Gold Crown Academy passing out roses to girls and claiming to be "a prince that loves everyone... and is also loved by everyone" (copying from the Prince in The Prince and the Raven).
 He's such an over-the-top parody of bishounen that he became a wildly popular character among fans, showing up in fanart as much as characters with far more screentime than him.
 Despite his foppish personality, he was the only (non main) character able to break the Raven's spell all on his own.
-For comparison, he's just like Tamaki, only more foppish.
-Hilariously, both over-the-top parodies of bishounen boys are voiced by Vic Mignogna.